jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 - Filetypes: `{ "sql" }`
 - Method: `diagnostics`
 - Command: `sqlfluff`
-- Args: `{ "lint", "-f", "github-annotation", "-n", "--disable_progress_bar", "-" }`
+- Args: `{ "lint", "-f", "github-annotation", "-n", "--disable_progress_bar" }`

 #### Notes

 - SQLFluff needs a mandatory `--dialect` argument.
-Use `extra_args` to add yours. `extra_args` can also be a function to build more sophisticated logic.
+Use `extra_args` to add yours, or create a .sqlfluff file in the same directory as the SQL file to specify the dialect (see the sqlfluff docs for details). `extra_args` can also be a function to build more sophisticated logic.

 ### [standardjs](https://standardjs.com/)